 Students will be expected to complete two pieces of assessed work: a 500-word source analysis and a 1000-word essay.
 Advice and support will be provided for both assignments and you will receive detailed feedback relating to strengths and areas for improvement on both pieces of work.

-- Ronald Hutton, Shamans: Siberian spirituality and the western imagination Continuum 2010
+Ronald Hutton, Shamans: Siberian Spirituality and the Western Imagination (London, 2010)

-- Frederic Laugrand and Jarich Oosten The Sea Woman Sedna in Inuit Shamanism and Art in the Eastern Artic Univ of Alaska 2008
+Frederic Laugrand and Jarich Oosten, The Sea Woman Sedna in Inuit Shamanism and Art in the Eastern Artic (Fairbanks, Alaska, 2008)